Seetharamkoya/Apache-proxy-VM-/README.md

 # Apache-proxy-VM-
-Linux Apache proxy setup on Virtual Box _Ubuntu
+Linux Apache proxy setup on Virtual Host in Ubuntu
+## Installation commands and config changes
-## Apache Installation commands  on Ubuntu 20.04
+### Apache Installation commands  on Ubuntu 20.04
 Apache comeup by default in the Ubuntu default repositories and it can be possible to install using package management tools.
 The Appache HTTP server is most widely used server.

 Before.
 Installating we should create a user and give sudo privileges to install and configured on the server.